Revolution starts with disillusion.A terrifying, topical novel that's essential reading for teens everywhere.

 But it is all so blatantly unfair - the Teen Haves will procreate, the Teen Havenots won't.

 It's time for the young to take to the streets.
 It's time for them to RIOT:

-OUR RIGHT TO CHOOSE, OUR BODIES, OUR FUTURE.
+OUR RIGHTS, OUR BODIES, OUR FUTURE.

 Sarah Mussi's first novel, The Door of No Return won the Glen Dimplex Children's Book of the Year Award, and was shortlisted for the Branford Boase Award amongst others.
 Her second novel, The Last of the Warrior Kings was shortlisted for the Lewisham Book Award.
 Sarah is currently the Chair of CWISL (Children's Writers and Illustrators in South London) an active group of contemporary children's writers and illustrators who run creative writing workshops and festivals for children.